Cole Wilcox

 Mitchell Cole Wilcox (born July 14, 1999) is an American professional baseball pitcher for the Seattle Mariners of Major League Baseball (MLB).
-He has previously played in MLB for the Tampa Bay Rays.
+He made his MLB with the Tampa Bay Rays in 2025.

 Amateur career

 Wilcox attended Heritage High School in Ringgold, Georgia, where he played baseball, basketball, and football.
 He committed to play college baseball at the University of Georgia as a freshman.
+In 2017, he pitched for the United States national under-18 team that won the U-18 Baseball World Cup.
 In 2018, his senior year, he went 9–2 with a 1.59 ERA, striking out 95 batters over 65 2/3 innings.
-He was drafted by the Washington Nationals in the 37th round of the 2018 Major League Baseball draft, but did not sign and instead chose to fulfill his college commitment.
+He was drafted by the Washington Nationals in the 37th round of the 2018 Major League Baseball draft but did not sign and instead chose to attend Georgia.

 In 2019, Wilcox's freshman year at Georgia, he appeared in 19 games (six starts) in which he went 3–2 with a 4.07 ERA, striking out 64 over 59 2/3 innings.
-He specifically excelled during SEC play, compiling a 2.29 ERA and a .184 batting average against over 43 2/3 innings pitched during conference play.
+He excelled during Southeastern Conference (SEC) play, with a 2.29 ERA and a .184 batting average against over 43 2/3 innings pitched during conference play.
 He was named to the All-SEC Freshman Team.
-That summer, he played for the USA Baseball Collegiate National Team, and also played briefly for the Orleans Firebirds of the Cape Cod Baseball League.
-Wilcox compiled a 3–0 record and a 1.57 ERA over four starts in 2020 before the college baseball season was cut short due to the COVID-19 pandemic.
+That summer, he played for the U.S. national collegiate team and also played briefly for the Orleans Firebirds of the Cape Cod Baseball League.
+Wilcox had a 3–0 record and a 1.57 ERA over four starts in 2020 before the college baseball season was cut short due to the COVID-19 pandemic.